novium258/Sample/README.md

 # Insert Project Name
 Here is where we describe what our project does.
+For example, this project is a guide to setting up an Open Source Repository for Seagate.
 ## Optional Project Scope
 Here is where you can describe some of the goals / core features for your project.
 # Get Started
 Here we describe what can be found in the quick start guide and provide a link.